 Jens Larsen helps you learn to improvise over common jazz chord progressions using basic, familiar solo vocabulary!

-Once you’ve learned the chords, practice playing the changes to the song at the speed of the original recording.
-It’s often helpful to learn a song at multiple tempos, because certain players will prefer to call songs at different speeds.
+Once you’ve learned the chords, practice playing the changes to the songs at the speed of the original recording.
+It’s often helpful to learn songs at multiple tempos, because certain players will prefer to call songs at different speeds.
 Many standards, particularly the most famous ones, might be called as a slow ballad, a midtempo bossa, or even a fast barn-burner depending on the group of players you’re working with.

 Thankfully, once you know the chord changes to a tune it’s often very easy to transpose it between keys!
 The actual changes between chords stay the same, just the positions will shift up or down the neck of your guitar, depending on which chords you’re switching between.
 Devoting even an hour to learning some tunes in different keys can pay massive dividends for when you go to jam sessions or other gigs where you’ll need to play tunes immediately after hearing them.

 Beyond learning the chord changes, learning how to improvise a solo is the final step in learning a jazz standard.
 This is the most difficult part of learning songs by far, but it can also be the most rewarding — particularly once you’re able to play smoothly without losing the form or struggling to play over changes!